 - Infection control

-Quickly and accurately evaluating the burned or inhalational injured patient in the emergency room is difficult because the extent of injury is not always obvious, often evolves over time, and may mask other, more immediately life-threatening injuries.
+Quickly and accurately evaluating the burned or inhalational injured patient in the Emergency Department is difficult because the extent of injury is not always obvious, often evolves over time, and may mask other, more immediately life-threatening injuries.
 Therefore, it is very important for the emergency physician to understand the complex pathophysiology and clinical management of these patients.

 Skin is the body’s largest organ system and is composed of three layers: the epidermis, dermis, and hypodermis.
 The epidermis is the outermost layer, does not contain any neurovascular structures, and constantly regenerates mitosis and keratinization.
 The dermis is the middle layer and contains hair follicles, sweat and sebaceous glands, and lymph and blood vessels.
-The hypodermis is the deepest layer, is comprised of adipose and larger neurovascular structures, and acts to anchor the skin to underling muscle, bone, and fascia.
+The hypodermis is the deepest layer, is comprised of adipose and larger neurovascular structures, and acts to anchor the skin to underlying muscle, bone, and fascia.
+For figure see here.

 Intact skin has many functions including:

 - Fluid retention

 - Metabolic (vitamin D synthesis)